filippovisconti/docs/_posts/dphpc/2024-01-21-7-Designing-locks.md

 ## Concept: Consensus Number

-Each level of the hierarchy has a “consensus number” assigned.
+Each level of the hierarchy has a "consensus number" assigned.

 - It's the maximum number of threads for which primitives in level x can solve the consensus problem The consensus problem:
 - Has single function: decide(v)